 - 5.1 The office of deacon as set forth in the Scriptures31 is ordinary and perpetual in the Church.
-The office of deacon is one of sympathy and service after the example of Christ. - 5.2 To this office should be chosen individuals who are faithful and diligent Christians of good character, of honest repute, exemplary life, brotherly love, sympathetic nature, and sound judgment, who are qualified under the standards recorded in Scripture.32 - 5.3 A deacon shall be a member in good standing of the congregation, actively sharing in the worship and service of the Church and giving particular emphasis to the duties of his office. - 5.4 Unless otherwise determined by the Session, the Diaconate shall be chosen from male members of that congregation.
+The office of deacon is one of sympathy and service after the example of Christ. - To this office should be chosen individuals who are faithful and diligent Christians of good character, of honest repute, exemplary life, brotherly love, sympathetic nature, and sound judgment, who are qualified under the standards recorded in Scripture.32 A deacon shall be a member in good standing of the congregation, actively sharing in the worship and - the duties of his office.

+5.4 Unless otherwise determined by the Session, the Diaconate shall be chosen from male members of that congregation.
 The Session of each congregation shall determine whether women can serve as deacons in their own particular congregation.
-In either case, the Church shall not neglect the raising up of qualified men to serve in this position.
+In either case, the Church in this position.